jepster/symfony_graphql_youtube/README.md

 [overblog/graphql-bundle Composer PHP package](https://github.com/overblog/GraphQLBundle).

 ## Related to YouTube Video Tutorial
-You can watch my YouTube video tutorial, which explains how GraphQL bundle can be used and how your own GraphQL implementations can be approached.
+You can watch my YouTube video tutorial, which explains how GraphQL bundle can be used and how your own GraphQL server implementations can be approached.

 ## Project Setup